 2021 Focus on Missouri Agriculture Photo Contest

 Send us your best snapshots of Missouri Agriculture for this year’s Focus on Missouri Agriculture photo contest!
-In 2016, we received a record breaking 980 entries showcasing Missourians’ passion for and commitment to the state’s No. 1 economic generator – agriculture.
+Last year, we received over 1,200 entries showcasing Missourians’ passion for and commitment to the state’s No. 1 economic generator – agriculture.
 This year’s contest begins Sunday, Feb.
 2, 2020.

 Eligibility – The contest is open to any amateur photographer and a special prize will be awarded to the best photo submitted by a child, age 12 and under.
 Photographers may submit up to three entries per category, and the entries must show some aspect of agriculture including food production or agritourism in Missouri.

 Want to check out this year’s competition?
-Check out our Flickr stream at http://flickr.com/moagriculture.
+Check out our Flickr stream at flickr.com/moagriculture.

-Beauty of the Farm – Missouri is home to lush landscapes, rolling hills and stunning sunsets all found right in our very own backyard.
+Beauty of the Farm – Missouri is home to lush landscapes, rolling hills and stunning sunsets all found right in our very own backyards.
 The beauty of the farm is captured through a love and respect of the land and a dedication to a better tomorrow.
-Photographs should show the pictorial, scenic or graphic nature of Missouri farms, farming or agricultural products and represent the beauty of your farm.
+Enter photographs that show the pictorial, scenic or graphic nature of Missouri farms, farming or agricultural products and represent the beauty of your farm.

 Faces of the Farm – Individual people coming together with their unique personalities, ideas and work ethics are what make Missouri great.
-We want to see the portraits of Missouri’s farmers, farm families and people who make agriculture special doing what they do every day, working the farm!
+We want to see the portraits of Missouri’s farmers, farm families and people who make agriculture great doing what they do best – working!
 The story of agriculture is often told in the people who work and live on the land, so show us the faces of your farm.

-Farmer’s Life – The life of a farmer is unique and always interesting and sometimes surprising.
-With things constantlychanging, photos help capture the humor, drama and fun of the farm that makes this lifestyle worth living.
-Work, play, friendship or farm families sharing their love for one another – it all tells the story of the farmer’s life!
+The Farmer’s Life – The life of a farmer is unique and always interesting.
+With everything always on the move, photos help capture the humor, drama and fun of the farm that makes this lifestyle worth living.
+Work, play, friendship or farm families sharing their love for one another – it’s all about the farmer’s life!